Types of Ceramics for Industrial Applications

 Learn More

-Steatite Ceramic
+Steatite Ceramics

 This advanced ceramic is made from magnesium silicate and is a popular choice of material for insulators for electrical components.
 Other properties of steatite include excellent dielectric strength, low dissipation factor, and high mechanical strength.
 Further, due to Steatite’s excellent insulating properties it is used in thermostats and many other electrical household products.